-- Visit the cobbled streets of Belfast's historic center, known as the Cathedral Quarter.
+- Visit the cobbled streets of Belfast's historic centre, known as the Cathedral Quarter.
 It has recently become a trendy location for a night out at one of the pubs and clubs here.
 The area also has many cultural and architectural delights.

 - Sign up for a guided bus tour of the city and get acquainted with the sights and landmarks of Belfast.
 Tours can be booked in many languages and they take place on open-top buses throughout the day.